This article updated 6/23

 - Now here’s where you have to pay attention.

 The password in the subject line is indeed a real password I used… about 8 years ago!
 Someone who had my information got hacked; that information was stolen and then placed on the dark web for sale (or maybe for free, but probably not).
 This is a HUGE reason why you should change ALL your passwords every few months.
-Making your passwords lengthy and difficult is super important!
-But in this case, even if it was both of those things, it would still get leaked.
-Long or short, the hackers, or people on the dark web would still have it.
+And don’t just flip between 2 passwords each time.
+I see this a lot.
+Making your passwords lengthy, unique, and difficult is super important!
+But in this case, even if it was both of those things, it can still get leaked.
+Long or short, the hackers, and/or people on the dark web would still have it.
 You have to change them regularly!

 Read this statement from the MalwareBytes website: What to do when you receive an extortion email